 These discounts can stack up to actual savings, but only if you can shift your usage to the times when you are getting a discount.

 Reliant powers this plan with 100% renewable solar energy.
-The entirety of your usage is offset by renewable energy credits (RECs) that Reliant purchases.
+Your usage is offset by renewable energy credits (RECs) that Reliant purchases.

 With Truly Free Weekends, Reliant offers free electricity on the weekends.
 You can use as much electricity as you want, without worrying about a high electric bill at the end of the month.

-Crank up your air conditioning and settle in to binge that series you’ve been saving up.
+Crank up your air conditioning and settle into bingeing that series you’ve been saving up.

 How does Reliant Truly Free Weekends work?

 Reliant Truly Free Weekends is a time-of-use plan, meaning you get discounted electricity during certain times throughout the year.

 It was created to give you free electricity on the weekend to keep your electricity bills in control throughout the year.